benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         return object
     end

-    if object:IsA("Tool") then
-        local handle =
-            object:FindFirstChild(
-                "Handle"
-            )

-        if handle
-            and handle:IsA("BasePart") then

-            return handle
-        end
-    end

-    if object:IsA("Model")
-        and object.PrimaryPart then

-        return object.PrimaryPart
-    end

     return object:FindFirstChildWhichIsA(
         "BasePart",
         true
     )
 end

-local function touchPickup(object, part)
+local function pickupGun()
     if replay.playing
-        or not rootPart
+        or gunPickup.busy
-        or not object
+        or getGunTool()
-        or not part then
+        or not rootPart then

-        return
+        return false
     end

+    local drop =
+        gunPickup.drop

+    if not drop
+        or not drop.Parent then

+        scanGunDrop()

+        drop =
+            gunPickup.drop
+    end

+    local part =
+        getObjectPart(
+            drop
+        )

+    if not part then
+        return false
+    end

+    gunPickup.busy =
+        true

+    local oldCFrame =
+        rootPart.CFrame

+    rootPart.CFrame =
+        part.CFrame
+        + Vector3.new(
+            0,
+            0.4,
+            0
+        )

+    RunService.Heartbeat:Wait()

     if firetouchinterest then
         pcall(function()